RobotecAI/ROSCon2023Demo/README.md

 ### ROS 2 middleware
 This project should be used with the `rmw_cyclonedds_cpp` as the ROS 2 middleware.
-[MoveIt2 does not recommend usage of the default RMW](https://moveit.picknik.ai/main/doc/tutorials/getting_started/getting_started.html#switch-to-cyclone-dds) and as it is a part ot this project using the default RMW will not work.
+[MoveIt2 does not recommend usage of the default RMW](https://moveit.picknik.ai/main/doc/tutorials/getting_started/getting_started.html#switch-to-cyclone-dds) and as it is a part of this project using the default RMW will not work.

 Install the CycloneDDS RMW by installing its package:
 ```bash